 The version installed (LAB) can also move fluently between two points to accurately simulate the path of the sun in the sky and allowing the capture of a movie of the shadow motion in real time.

 The micro cameras provided and the endoscopic solutions coupled with micro camera (1.4Mpx and 5Mpx) and a Nikon 800 camera (36Mpx) can record at the highest resolution image and videos of the simulations.

 The Orange heliodon with its large supporting table accomodates heavy (max 17kg) and large (hemisphere of diameter 1.4m) model.

 We are very proud of the first stage of the daylighting laboratory and we are working with the support of the wonderful Professor Khaled Al Sallal and his, very knowledgeable, assistant Architect Maitha Bin Dalmouk to the realization of the second stage: a full dome LED artificial sky.

-The United Arab Emirates University (UAEU) is the first and most state-of-the-art national university in the United Arab Emirates.
-Founded in 1976 by the late Sheikh Zayed Bin Sultan Al Nahyan, UAEU aspires to become a leading research institution and currently enrolls approximately 14,000 Emirati and international students.
-In its drive to achieve international research stature, UAEU works with its partners in industry to provide robust research solutions to challenges facing the region, the nation, and the world.
-The University has established research centers of strategic importance that are advancing knowledge in critical areas ranging from the environmental sciences (e.g., water resources) to the medical sciences (e.g., cancer treatments).
+The United Arab Emirates University (UAEU) - the first and foremost comprehensive national university in the United Arab Emirates.
+Founded in 1976 by the late Sheikh Zayed Bin Sultan Al Nahyan, UAEU aspires to become a comprehensive, research-intensive university and currently enrolls approximately 14,000 Emirati and international students.
+In its drive to achieve international research stature, UAEU works with its partners in industry to provide research solutions to challenges faced by the nation, the region, and the world.
+The University has established research centers of strategic importance to the country and the region which are advancing knowledge in critical areas ranging from water resources to cancer treatments.

 Phone: +39 0523 650217